Chicken Stew

 Ingredients to Make Chicken Stew Recipe

-- Carrots: Fresh carrots peeled and sliced to texture.
+- Carrots – Fresh carrots peeled and sliced for texture.

 How to Make the BEST Chicken Stew Recipe

-- Brown Chicken: Over medium-high heat melt butter with olive oil.
+- Brown Chicken Meat – Over medium-high heat melt butter with olive oil.
 Add the chicken, brown the chicken on both sides then remove to a platter.

-- Veggie Blend: I use fresh vegetables in this recipe, but you could certainly adapt using frozen veggies for a timesaver.
+- Veggie Blend – I use fresh vegetables in this recipe, but you could certainly adapt using frozen veggies that include corn for a timesaver.

 Recipe Variations and Substitutions

-- Chicken Variation: You can adapt this recipe using bone-in chicken breasts or bone-in chicken thighs.
+- Chicken Variation – You can adapt this recipe using a whole chicken, bone-in chicken breasts or bone-in chicken thighs.
 Chicken breasts and chicken thighs with the bone will cook differently, so adjust the cooking time to compensate.
+Once cooked, remove the carcass, skin and bones and shred or chop the meat adding it back to the pot.

 Storage and Leftovers

-- Reheating: Reheat gently in a skillet or pan over medium heat on the stovetop.
+- Reheating – Reheat gently in a skillet or pan over medium heat on the stovetop or individual portions in the microwave.

 More Easy Chicken Recipes to Make